WEHCO Media

 WEHCO Media, Inc., based in Little Rock, AR is a privately held media company with holdings that include newspapers, cable television systems, and internet service.
-Walter E. Hussman, Jr. (born 1947), is the president.
+Walter E. Hussman Jr. is the chairman.
 Hussmann is the grandson of Clyde E. Palmer, whose media holdings formed the basis of WEHCO Media.
 WEHCO is an acronym for Walter E. Hussman Company.

 The company publishes 10 daily newspapers serving three states, as well as eight English-language nondaily newspapers and two Spanish-language publications.
 They include the Arkansas Democrat-Gazette, the Texarkana Gazette, and the Chattanooga Times Free Press.
 Among the smaller papers in Arkansas are the Hot Springs Sentinel-Record, The Camden News, the Magnolia Banner-News, and the El Dorado News-Times.